TheRobBrennan/grandstack-seed/README.md

 ## Client application

 For this project, we replaced the client originally supplied by the example code with a simple app.

-### Client configuration

- 1. This is just a basic Create React App (with typescript) that can be configured to your heart's content.
-(If you're unfamiliar with how to do this there are many resources available online.
- 2. The app is wrapped in an `ApolloProvider` making your GraphQL server queriable throughout the app.
-This happens in `client/src/components/App.tsx`
- 3. The app is also wrapped in a `BrowserRouter` from `react-router` and you can define your routes as you see fit.

-- There is an authenticated route at `/` that can only be accessed once a user is logged in.

-- There is a `/register` route that has some default styled form fields that handle user registration and a `/login` route to authenticate a user.

 ### [OPTIONAL] Generate a new create-react-app with TypeScript